rafaol/no-regret-approximate-inference-via-bo/README.md

 All scripts allow specifying the number of repetitions and iterations and setting the output directory.
 By default, results are recorded under `experiments/` with a directory name formed by a script-dependent prefix followed by a timestamp suffix.
+**Note:** The experimental data, including the computed performance scores, obtained to plot the results in the paper has also been provided as PyTorch files under `experiments/`.
+However, we describe below the steps for reproduction.

 ### Toy experiment
 You can run the toy experiment in the paper with: